 As Sean is forced to take gardening leave from work, his loneliness and anxieties continue to grow as he decides to paint a small area of decking left bare after removing a symbolic tree he and his partner once cared for.
-However, a handyman, Sean is not, and therefore he decides to hire a local tradesman, Ernesto (Alejandro Patiño), from outside the local hardware store to complete the job.
-But Ernesto is far more than just a handyman to Sean; he is an opportunity for connection, an alleviation of loneliness and a beacon of light in a barren world.
+However, Sean is not a handyman; therefore, he hires a local tradesman, Ernesto (Alejandro Patiño), from outside the local hardware store to complete the job.
+But Ernesto is more than just a handyman to Sean; he is an opportunity for connection, an alleviation of loneliness and a beacon of light in a barren world.

 Butler’s conversations on race, sexual orientation and belonging are assured as he explores the intersections between different lived experiences.
-Ernesto has clearly fought racism, bigotry and hate throughout his life; the American dream a maze of underpaid work, poor housing and uncertainty.
+Ernesto has fought racism, bigotry and hate throughout his life, the American dream a maze of underpaid work, poor housing and uncertainty.
 Yet he has the one thing Sean is missing, companionship and love.
-Papi Chulo’s heart may offer us a classic buddy film, but its soul is a complex character study of two men sitting on the fringes of American society; one is a gay man who thought he belonged but is now suffering an emotional breakdown, and the other is an immigrant worker trying to build a better life for his family against a wave of restrictions and oppression.
+Papi Chulo may, on the surface, offer us a classic buddy film, but its soul is rooted in a complex character study of two men sitting on the fringes of society; one is a gay man who thought he belonged but is now suffering an emotional breakdown, and the other is an immigrant worker trying to build a better life for his family against a wave of restrictions and oppression.
 Here Sean finds his path to recovery through Ernesto, and Ernesto finds his internal views of homosexuality challenged and changed by Sean.